Josh Bray (singer-songwriter): Biography

 Despite good reviews and a busy touring schedule, Bray considers Whisky and Wool as a transitional work.
 Away from the unnecessarily earnest songs of his youth and through a strange Southern Rock, folk hybrid towards the assumption of his ultimate form as The BlackWhite.

 "I lost the ability to be sensitive and earnest.
 It had become pathetic and indulgent.
 I had to find more power and so the album (Whisky and Wool) is a bit confused.
 I was trying to find my heavy".

 Bray had previously delighted in the world of grunge, punk, metal and post hardcore.
 Bands such as Alice in Chains, American Football, Rites of Spring, Deftones and Rage Against the Machine and subsequent to Whisky & Wool, Bray craved the harder, darker edge of the bands of his youth.
 It was with this in mind that Bray formed alt/indie outfit The BlackWhite with the members of his touring band.
 The BlackWhite self produced and released their Food for the Mouthless EP in 2014 before disbanding.

 Bray now produces and composes music for the television, film and advertising worlds, working with agencies such as BBH and WCRS and clients such as Warburtons, EBay, and Jack Wills.
 He has worked on BFI Shortlisted feature "Side by Side", also featuring Lorne Balfe, and the award-winning comedy short "Minimus".

-Any unused content he creates is released on Soundcloud under his experimental alias of Mod Grip.
+Any unused content he creates is released on SoundCloud under his experimental alias of Mod Grip.

-Bray has also written poetry for film and is writing a children's book and a dystopian sci fi Novel as of 2020.
+Bray has also written poetry for film, multiple screenplays, a children's book series and a dystopian sci fi Novel as of 2024.

-Bray is a Brown belt in Brazilian Jiu Jitsu.
+Bray is a Brown belt in Brazilian jiu-jitsu.

 Bray is a BJCP certified beer judge and professional brewer.

 Bray is a grand high mage of the Wiccan religion.